lopezdsr/sql-query/jdbc.md

 - loggerFile (optional, default none): file to write driver logs to.
 - loggerLevel (optional, default set by JDK): java.util.logging level for the driver.
 JDK default is usually INFO.
   - DEBUG/FINER or TRACE/FINEST are the most useful values.
+- filterType (optional, default none):
+  - Only tables will be returned if `filterType` value is set to `table`
+  - Only views will be returned if `filterType` value is set to `view`

 ## Driver functionality
 {: #driver_functionality}